-Patrick accepted early on in his career, in the 90’s, the opportunity to perform and tour with Vangaurd Recording Artist & GRAMMY -winner Diane Schuur.
-In addition to touring with Ms. Schuur, Patrick tours with legendary R&B vocalists Bobby Caldwell, Gino Vannelli & Jeff Lorber worldwide.
+Patrick accepted early on in his career, in the 90’s, the opportunity to perform and tour worldwide with Vangaurd Recording Artist & GRAMMY -winner Diane Schuur after she won her second Grammy.
+In addition to touring with Ms. Schuur, Patrick toured extensively with legendary R&B vocalists Bobby Caldwell, Gino Vannelli & Jeff Lorber worldwide.
 Patrick has been honored with numerous awards starting with an acclaimed best soloist performance at the Lionel Hampton Jazz Festival, resulting in a performance with Lionel Hampton.
-He has won 3 Muddy awards voted on by the NW music community, and was a finalist in the Rockstar Mix It Up contest.
+He has won 3 Muddy awards voted on by the NW music community, one of which was for his production of A Tribute to Ray Charles after Ray Charles passed on that culminated in sellout shows with the Oregon Symphony and involved arrangements by Dave Metzler (Lion King) and conducted and arranged by Charles Floyd (Natalie Cole).
+Patrick was a finalist in the Rockstar Mix It Up contest.
 In addition, to his music based awards, Patrick’s production company was given the Spirit of Portland & the Caring Heart award for his contributions giving back to the community.
 In 1996 and 1997 Patrick was invited to perform at the White House during the holiday Congressional VIP Tours and was in attendance at “The Peace on Earth Celebration,” leading to a meeting with President Clinton.
 Patrick has been solidly and consistently recognized by his peers and community as a world class talent.

 Over the past few years Patrick has been focusing on his own recording career as both a songwriter and performer.
 He completed six studio albums and produced an award winning show “Let The Good Times Roll, A Tribute To Ray Charles.”
 A Tribute To Ray Charles, debuted at the 2005 Safeway Waterfront Blues Festival and the 15 piece big band All-star group released a CD produced by Lamb at the 2006 festival during the tributes encore performance.
 The tribute has received stellar reviews both regionally and nationally, and the show opened the 2007-08 Oregon Symphony Pops season.